Rishabbh-Sahu/extractive_summarization/README.md

 ## Extractive Summarization based on word frequency using Spacy:

-Aim of this project is to showcase how, with **words/sentences importance**, we can formulate a crisp summary of any document or article.
+Aim of this project is to showcase how to formulate a crisp summary of any document or article with **words/sentences importance**.
 Started with word level importance using their weights, followed by sentence level where these weights were aggregated to determine sentence level importance.

 #### Follow the instructions below:
 New to conda, a **useful guide** - https://conda.io/projects/conda/en/latest/user-guide/getting-started.html